-Name of Director Mr. Arthur Tan Keng Hock Mr. Ong Beng Seng Date of appointment July 5, 1996 March 5, 1980 Date of last re-appointment (if applicable) June 4, 2020 April 29, 2019 Age 65 76 Country of principal residence Singapore Singapore The Board's comments on this re-appointment (including rationale, selection criteria, and the search and nomination process) The Board has considered, among others, the recommendation of the Nominating Committee ("NC") and has reviewed and considered the qualifications, expertise, work experience and suitability of Mr. Arthur Tan Keng Hock for re-election as the Non-Executive and Independent Chairman of the Company.
-The Board has accepted the NC's recommendation and concluded that Mr. Tan continue to possess the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
-The Board of Directors will continue to benefit from Mr. Tan's leadership.
-The Board has considered, among others, the recommendation of the NC and has reviewed and considered the performance, contributions, in-depth experience in the hotel and property industry as well as the suitability of Mr. Ong Beng Seng for reelection as the Managing Director of the Company.
-The Board has accepted the NC's recommendation and concluded that Mr. Ong continue to possess the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
-The HPL Group will continue to grow and benefit under the stewardship of Mr. Ong.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive Executive.
-Responsible for all aspects of strategic planning and business development activities of the Group.
+Name of Director Mr. Stephen Lau Buong Lik Mr. Wong Liang Ying Date of appointment May 13, 2008 May 28, 2019 Date of last re-appointment (if applicable) June 4, 2020 June 4, 2020 Age 68 68 Country of principal residence Singapore Singapore The Board's comments on this re-appointment (including rationale, selection criteria, and the search and nomination process) The Board has considered, among others, the recommendation of the Nominating Committee ("NC") and has reviewed and considered the qualifications, expertise, work experience and suitability of Mr Stephen Lau Buong Lik for re-election as the Executive Director of the Company.
+The Board has accepted the NC's recommendation and concluded that Mr Lau continue to possess the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
+The Board has considered, among others, the recommendation of the NC and has reviewed and considered the qualifications, expertise, work experience and suitability of Mr. Wong Liang Ying for re-election as the Non-Executive Independent Director of the Company.
+The Board has accepted the NC's recommendation and concluded that Mr Wong continues to possess the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
+Whether appointment is executive, and if so, the area of responsibility Executive.
+Responsible for overseeing the Hotel Division of the Group Non-Executive.
+Job Title (e.g. Lead ID, AC Chairman, AC Member, etc.) Executive Director Independent Director Member of Audit Committee Member of Nominating Committee Member of Remuneration Committee Professional qualifications Bachelor of Arts majoring in Accounting / Member of the Institute of Chartered Accountants in England and Wales Bachelor of Business Administration from the University of Singapore Working experience and occupation(s) during the past 10 years Executive Director of Hotel Properties Limited EVP and Head of Listings/ Head of China Business of Singapore Exchange Ltd (2006 - 2018)